 However, this medieval city of Flanders has a lot to offer the intrepid traveler who wants more than a day trip to Ghent.
 It’s one of the best places to stay in Belgium as you can easily reach other cities by train for day trips.
 With our guide to the best areas of Ghent, you can decide which Ghent hotels are best for your trip.

 We will cover off all types of Ghent accommodation options from Hostels to luxury Ghent hotels as well as how to decide where to stay in Ghent, the best Ghent hotels, best places in Ghent to visit, the best places to stay in Ghent, hotels near Ghent attractions, Ghent neighborhood guide and many more.
-Airbnb is also a great option for short or long stays.
+Check out the below where to stay in Ghent Belgium guide.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.